How We Work

 Our 14 regions are managed by local governing boards (LGBs) that oversee programming and enforce HSTA policies and procedures.
 LGBs consist wholly of volunteers that represent local communities, schools, STEM professions, and HSTA students and parents.

 West Virginia University serves as HSTA’s fiscal, legal, and administrative home.
 University staff conduct day-to-day operations.
-Other state institutions, including Bluefield State College, Fairmont State University, Glenville State College, Marshall University, and West Virginia State University, provide substantial support by hosting Summer Institutes, professional development workshops, and other events.
+Other state institutions provide substantial support by hosting Summer Institutes, Science Symposium, professional development workshops, and other events: Bluefield State College, Fairmont State University, Glenville State College, Marshall University, and West Virginia State University.

 Every year, HSTA hosts four Summer Institutes: Fun with Science for freshmen, Forensics for sophomores, Biomed for juniors, and Senior Camp for seniors.
 Students attend core classes and labs based on each camp's STEM focus, and academic rigor builds year by year.
 Students also learn the “soft” skills needed for college, like time management, communication, and social interaction.
 And they have fun together, too.